marios-zindilis/website-sources/posts/contribute-on-github/index.md

 ---
 title: Contribute to an open source project on GitHub
-Description: A guide on how-to contribute to an open source project on GitHub
+description: A guide on how-to contribute to an open source project on GitHub
 first-published: 2014-01-29
 last-modified: 2014-07-22
 ---